 Generalizations aren't always helpful in understanding a culture, but this one effectively illustrates the diversity of the traditions that have come together to characterize spiritual life in modern Japan.

-They descend from the heavens and set to their task in earnest -- only to discover that they have gone about it wrongly.
+These two gods descend from the heavens and set to their task in earnest -- only to discover that they have gone about it wrongly.
 When their first offspring arrives, he is a child without bones (and without arms or legs, in some versions of the story).

 They call him Hiruko - 'Leech Child'.
-Even after Hiruko reaches the age of two, he is unable to stand up, and his parents, admitting failure, put him into a boat of reeds and "let him float away."
+Even after Hiruko reaches the age of two, he is still unable to stand up, and his parents, admitting failure, put him into a boat of reeds and "let him float away."

 Hiruko's parents eventually learn how to procreate properly and his mother goes on to give birth to all the islands of Japan, and then to the multitude of gods who were its original inhabitants.
 We hear no more of Hiruko in the Kojiki, but his story continues in other legends.